Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 • cognitive behavioural therapy (CBT)

-• other forms of therapy, such as creative therapy
+• other types of therapy, like creative therapy

 • medication

-The important thing is to find what feels right for you.
-Your doctor, therapist or counsellor can help you with this.
+The key is finding what feels right for you, and your doctor, therapist or counsellor are there to help.

 Confidentiality

-Anything you tell a doctor, counsellor or therapist is confidential, meaning they won’t tell anyone else unless you agree otherwise.
-This includes if you tell them you are having suicidal thoughts.
+Anything you tell a doctor, counsellor or therapist is confidential.
+They won’t tell anyone else unless you say they can.
+This includes telling them you’re having suicidal thoughts.

-If you tell a doctor that you are having suicidal feelings, they may refer you to hospital, or to a mental health service.
-This doesn’t necessarily mean you will have to stay in hospital; it’s just so that you can get the right help.
+If you speak to a doctor about suicidal feelings, they may refer you to hospital, or to a mental health service.
+This doesn’t mean you’ll have to stay in hospital.
+It’s just so that you can get the right help.

 Supporting a friend who is feeling suicidal

-If you have a friend who has attempted suicide, call 999 and stay with them until the ambulance arrives.
-If you’re worried that a friend is at immediate risk of suicide, you should try to remove anything they could use to harm themselves, stay by their side and seek emergency help.
+If your friend has attempted suicide, call 999 and stay with them until the ambulance arrives.
+It’s a difficult and scary situation but you’re doing the right thing by getting them help.
+If you’re worried that a friend is going to try and end their life, get rid of anything they could use to harm themselves, stay by their side, and get emergency help.
+It’s not all on you, if the situation feels too much make sure you speak to someone, once your friend is safe.

-• changes in behaviour, e.g. becoming more withdrawn or losing interest in things they normally enjoy
+• they start acting differently, like being quieter than usual or losing interest in things they normally enjoy

 If you are worried that a loved one may be struggling with suicidal feelings, it’s okay to ask directly.
 It may feel uncomfortable, but asking about it won’t cause it to happen.

-If you are feeling suicidal right now, you are not alone and there is help out there.
-Below are some places that can help you.
+If you're feeling suicidal right now, you are not alone and there is help out there.
+Below are some places you can get support.

 • Papyrus